Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Once the cooked vegetables are drained, mash them, but leave them a bit chunky.
-Stir in some whole milk (or let's go big time and use some half and half...), the sauteed onions, roasted red pepper pieces, and the cubes of Smoked Gouda.
+Stir in some whole milk (or you could go big time and use some half and half...), the sautéed onions, roasted red pepper pieces, and the cubes of Smoked Gouda.

 Dutch Potatoes do not need gravy!
 They are a complete side dish and go perfect with something as simple as meatloaf!
 They are also wonderful as part of a larger meal where several different side dishes are offered.
-But I can tell you this right now. the Dutch Potatoes will be eaten first...oh and why Dutch Potatoes?
+But I can tell you this right now, the Dutch Potatoes will be eaten first...

-Because these delicious potatoes were discovered on a delightful blog called Kayotic Cooking from Holland.
-While it appears Kay is no longer an active blogger, these potatoes must be enjoyed, because they are in fact that good!
+These delicious potatoes were discovered on a delightful blog called Kayotic Cooking, Kay lived in Holland.
+And while it appears Kay is no longer an active blogger, these potatoes were meant to be enjoyed!
+It seemed only fitting that I call them Dutch Potatoes, to thank her for this delightful recipe!

 Ingredients needed for this recipe: